Nando's shuts over 40 UK outlets due to supply chain hit | Business

 Nando's shuts over 40 UK outlets due to supply chain hit

-Further restrictions forcing people to isolate if they come into contact with someone carrying the coronavirus has further disrupted supply chains, leaving some shelves empty in supermarkets and some restaurants closing for lunch.
-In response to customers asking why their local Nando's was closed, or the menu limited, the South African chain said on Twitter that "the UK supply chain is having a bit of a (night)mare right now.
+Further restrictions forcing people to isolate if they come into contact with someone carrying the coronavirus have further disrupted supply chains, leaving some shelves empty in supermarkets and some restaurants closing for lunch.
+In response to customers asking why their local Nando's was closed, the South African chain said on Twitter that "the UK supply chain is having a bit of a (night)mare right now."

-The Nando's news comes a week after rival fast-food group KFC said it was struggling to stock some items or use its normal packaging due to disruption in recent weeks.
-The Guardian reported that Nando's had seconded 70 staff to suppliers, echoing moves by the online supermarket Ocado which said in July its staff had been working to help its suppliers.
+It also said it was running limited services in some stores because staff needed to complete isolation periods.
+That requirement should ease after the government relaxed the rules for those fully vaccinated.
+Nando's said in a statement it had a team now working with suppliers onsite and it hoped to reopen restaurants by Saturday.
+Online supermarket Ocado said in July its staff had also worked with suppliers to keep operations moving.

-"Our suppliers are struggling to keep up with demand for PERi-PERi," Nando's told one customer on Twitter.
-It told another that it was running limited services in some stores because staff were having to complete isolation periods.
-That requirement should ease after the government relaxed the rules for people who have received both doses of the vaccine.
+The Road Haulage Association estimates that around 30,000 drivers have stopped operating in Britain since it left the European Union's single market in January.
+As a result, companies are having to pay more to attract workers.
+Official data showed that underlying pay in the accommodation and food services industry jumped by 5.8% in the quarter from April through June, the highest increase of any of the 24 industries listed by the Office for National Statistics.

-Many companies have been hit by a lack of drivers and operators in food processing centres.
-While new drivers struggled to train and qualify during parts of the pandemic, the UK has also been hit by an exodus of European drivers.
-The Road Haulage Association estimates that around 30,000 drivers have stopped operating in Britain since the UK left the European Union's single market in January.
+The Nando's news comes a week after rival fast-food group KFC said it was struggling to stock some items or use its normal packaging due to disruptions in recent weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)